laxuanlinh/awscertifieddev/sam.md

   - Build the application locally and send to `CloudFormation`: sam build
   - Package the application and send to S3: sam package
   - Deploy the application: sam deploy
-- To run and debug Lambda functions locally, use SAM CLI
+- To run and debug Lambda functions locally, use SAM CLI + AWS Toolkit

 ## Create SAM project
 - Run command in local